-COMPUTER SCIENCE I
+COURSE: COMPUTER SCIENCE I

-OTHER: Students who successfully complete both Computer Science I and to FDU.

-Computer Science II Honors are eligible for 3 undergraduate college credits through Fairleigh Dickinson University's Middle College Program.
-An application fee, currently \$234, (subject to change), is payable directly
+Students who successfully complete both Computer Science I and Computer Science II Honors are eligible for 3 undergraduate college credits through Fairleigh Dickinson University's Middle College Program.
+An application fee, currently \$234, (subject to change), is payable directly to FDU.

-Computer Science I is the introductory course in computer programming using Microsoft® Visual Basic 2158, a valuable tool both among teachers and professional programmers.
-Its powerful rapid-application development environment puts the creation of custom-designed Windows programs within the grasp of first-year students while the rigors of programming will aid the students in sharpening their accuracy, logic, and critical thinking.
-The course takes a hands-on approach to learning programming concepts, using a combination of individual tutorials and group activities.
-Instructional topics include the design and construction of graphical user interfaces, the use of numeric and string variables, decision and looping structures, and an introduction to the concepts of object-oriented, event-driven programming.
-Students will create programs that operate in a Windows environment with emphasis on good programming techniques, appropriate screen layout, and proper code structure.
-Assessment will be based upon both written evaluations (tests and quizzes) and project based programming assignments.
+Computer Science I is a course in programming in Java for students who wish to explore a platform independent programming language with vocational applications.
+Java has fast become a valuable tool both among teachers and professional programmers.
+Its powerful development environment is combined with Object Oriented Programming to solve a multitude of problems.
+This course takes a hands-on approach to learning programming concepts, with an emphasis on applications in mathematics, science, business, and entertainment.
+Instructional topic areas will include the design and construction of graphical user interfaces, the use of numerical and string variables, decision and looping structures, and an introduction to the concepts of object-oriented, event-driven programming.
+Students will create programs that operate in a Windows environment with emphasis on good programming technique, appropriate screen layout, and proper code structure.
+Assessment will be based upon both written evaluations (tests and quizzes) and project-based programming assignments.

-COMPUTER SCIENCE I HONORS
+COURSE: COMPUTER SCIENCE I HONORS

-OTHER: Students who successfully complete both Computer Science I Honors and

-Computer Science II Honors are eligible for 3 undergraduate college credits through Fairleigh Dickinson University's Middle College program.
-An application fee, currently \$234 (subject to change), is payable directly to
+Students who successfully complete both Computer Science I Honors and Computer Science II Honors are eligible for 3 undergraduate college credits through Fairleigh Dickinson University's Middle College program.
+An application fee, currently \$234 (subject to change), is payable directly to FDU.

-FDU.

-Computer Science I Honors is a first-year course in computer programming for students, with a keen interest in technology, who are interested in exploring a wider variety of Microsoft® Visual Basic 2158's many intrinsic features.
-Students of Computer Science I Honors will design original software applications using the powerful rapid-application development environment of Visual Basic.
-The rigors of this course will aid students in sharpening their accuracy, logic, and critical thinking.
-The course takes a hands-on approach to learning programming concepts, using a combination of individual tutorials and group activities.
-Students will create programs that operate in a Windows environment with emphasis on good programming techniques, appropriate screen layout, and proper code structure.
-Assessment will be based upon both written evaluations (tests and quizzes) and project based programming assignments.
-Instructional topics include the design and construction of graphical user interfaces, the use of numeric and string variables, decision and looping structures, and an introduction to the concepts of object-oriented, event-driven programming.
-Moreover, students in Computer Science I Honors will produce applications requiring a high degree of computational skill and involving content from among the following enrichment topics: forms with transparency, integrating video and sound, designing an original paint program, incorporating help files, creating a complete install routine, folder browsing, loading images, and using additional controls in applications (i.e., progressbar, trackbar, tab, and tooltip).
+Computer Science I Honors is a course in programming in Java for students who wish to explore a platform independent programming language with vocational applications.
+Java has fast become a valuable tool both among teachers and professional programmers.
+Its powerful development environment is combined with Object Oriented Programming to solve a multitude of problems.
+This course takes a hands-on approach to learning programming concepts, with an emphasis on applications in mathematics, science, business, and entertainment.
+Instructional topic areas will include the design and construction of graphical user interfaces, the use of numerical and string variables, decision and looping structures, and an introduction to the concepts of object-oriented, event-driven programming.
+Students will create programs that operate in a Windows environment with emphasis on good programming technique, appropriate screen layout, and proper code structure.
+Assessment will be based upon both written evaluations (tests and quizzes) and project-based programming assignments.
+Moreover, students in Computer Science I Honors will produce applications requiring a high degree of computational skill that will involve content from among the following enrichment topics: forms with transparency, integrating video and sound, designing an original paint program, incorporating help files, creating a complete install routine, folder browsing, loading images, and using additional controls in applications (i.e., progress bar, trackbar, tab, and tooltip).

-COMPUTER SCIENCE II HONORS
+COURSE: COMPUTER SCIENCE II HONORS

-PREREQUISITE: Computer Science I or Computer Science I Honors to FDU.
+PREREQUISITE: Computer Science I or Computer Science I Honors

-OTHER: Students who successfully complete both, Computer Science I and

-Computer Science II Honors, are eligible for 3 undergraduate college credits through Fairleigh Dickinson University's Middle College program.
-An application fee, currently \$234, (subject to change), is payable directly
+Students who successfully complete both, Computer Science I and Computer Science II Honors, are eligible for 3 undergraduate college credits through Fairleigh Dickinson University's Middle College program.
+An application fee, currently \$234, (subject to change), is payable directly to FDU.